saantiaguilera/gradle-api-easy_publish/README.md

 - Even this plugin publishes with itself!
 Dog-fooding at its finest
 - If a local dependency is found in another module (`compile project(':other_module')'`) it will be resolved as `groupId:thatModuleName|artifactMappedToTheModuleNameInGlobalConfigs:version`
+- By default javadocs arent included in the bintray package.
+If you wish to also deploy javadoc, please create a task `javadocJar` in your project and we will detect it and automatically add them :)

 ### Contributing